Only fools depend on educational content to grow their audience.

 Why Advice from Successful People Rarely Works

-Let’s say Warren Buffett holds a seminar on how to become a billionaire by buying and selling stocks.
+Let’s say Warren Buffett holds a seminar on how to make money and become a billionaire by buying and selling stocks.
 It’s invitation only, but for some strange reason, Warren sends you a personal invitation, and you find yourself sitting in the front row, listening to perhaps the greatest investor in history talk about his strategy.

 You’re thrilled.
 Naturally so.
 To learn from Warren Buffett is the chance of a lifetime.